-- 1. Unhook the socket lever by pushing down and towards the socket. - 2.
-Pull the socket levers back and gently lift the load plate to open the socket.
-Make sure to avoid touching or dropping items into the socket; otherwise, you may damage the board socket and/or CPU pins, which may void your warranty.

-3. Align the notches on the CPU to the notches in the socket, and lower the processor straight down into the socket.

-Note: The gold triangle key on the CPU should match the triangle key on the load plate.
+- 1. Unhook the left socket lever by pushing down and towards the socket. - 2.
+Unhook the right socket lever by pushing down and towards the socket.

+- 3. Pull the socket levers back and gently lift the load plate to open the socket.
+Make sure to avoid touching or dropping items into the socket; otherwise, you may damage the board socket and/or CPU pins, which may void your warranty. - 4.
+Align the notches on the CPU to the notches in the socket, and lower the processor straight down into the socket. - Note: The gold triangle key on the CPU should match the triangle key on the load plate.